-Compliance with FATF Recommendations Recommendation Rating result in some persons not being subject to market entry measures and/or subject to AML/CFT;Civil sanctions do not extend to the "senior management" at the subject person.
-29.Financial intelligence units LC • The law does not provide specific mechanisms and procedures for the appointment of the Director.
-30.Responsibilities of law enforcement and investigative authorities LC • Prosecutions of tax crimes (including VAT) require the authorisation of the CFR.
-31. Powers of law enforcement and investigative authorities LC The Malta Police does currently not have the power or authorisation to directly intercept communications during criminal investigations, but must request prior authorisation.
-The FIAU is only authorised to disclose information or documents upon request to a competent authority in or outside Malta with regard to ML and FT, but not related predicate criminality.
-32. Cash couriers LC Malta does not have a declaration system for cargo and mail transportation of cash.
-Concerns about the full dissuasiveness of the sanctions for the FT-offence are also affecting compliance with criterion 32.11.a) 33.
-Statistics С 34.
-Guidance and feedback LC • There remain gaps in sector specific guidance which would assist FIs and DNFBPs in applying AML/CFT measures.
-35.Sanctions LC • The civil sanctions detailed in the PMLFTR do not extend to the "senior management" at the subject person.
-36. International instruments РС Provision implementing Art.
-5 of the Vienna Convention are not fully aligned, with different rules that may cause confusion in practice.
-The principles on third party confiscation are not fully implemented.
-37. Mutual legal assistance LC • There is an apparent narrow range of offences in relation to which the country can provide MLA.
-38.Mutual legal assistance: freezing and confiscation РС No legal basis to execute a foreign civil in rem confiscation order since the underlying conduct has to be qualified as a criminal offence; No specific mechanism for managing, and when necessary disposing of, property frozen, seized or confiscated in the context of MLA.
-39. Extradition C 40.
-Other forms of international cooperation LC There is no explicit obligation to provide assistance in a timely way, except for FIU-to-FIU cooperation.
-No reference has been made to the timeliness to be ensured by the authorities when providing feedback to their counterparts.
-The wide range of exemptions from the confidentiality rules, allow FIAU, officers, employees and agents to disclose information received from foreign competent authorities, inter alia, "when required to do so under a provision of any law".
+ROCOMMONGOTION D Easton(a) undonlying the sections Recommendation Rating Factor(s) underlying the rating result in some persons not being subject to market measures and/or subject to AML/CFT; • Civil sanctions do not extend to the "senior manageme the subject person.
+29. Financial intelligence The law does not provide specific mechanisms units LC procedures for the appointment of the Director.
+30.Responsibilities of law Prosecutions of tax crimes (including VAT) require enforcement and LC authorisation of the CFR. investigative authorities 31.
+Powers of law • The Malta Police does currently not have the power enforcement and authorisation to directly intercept communications d investigative authorities LC criminal investigations, but must request prior authorisation • The FIAU is only authorised to disclose information LC documents upon request to a competent authority in or ou Malta with regard to ML and FT, but not related pred criminality.
+32. Cash couriers Malta does not have a declaration system for cargo and LC transportation of cash. • Concerns about the full dissuasiveness of the sanctions for 22 Chatistics FT-offence are also affecting compliance with criterion 32.13 33.
+Statistics 34.
+Guidance and feedback С ml · · · · · · · · · · · · · · · · · · · LC There remain gaps in sector specific guidance which v assist FIs and DNFBPs in applying AML/CFT measures.
+35. Sanctions LC The civil sanctions detailed in the PMLFTR do not extend the "senior management" at the subject person.
+36.International • Provision implementing Art.
+5 of the Vienna Convention instruments PC not fully aligned, with different rules that may cause confusi practice. rc • The principles on third party confiscation are not implemented.
+37. Mutual legal assistance I.C There is an apparent narrow range of offences in relation LC which the country can provide MLA.
+38. Mutual legal assistance: No legal basis to execute a foreign civil in rem confisc freezing and confiscation PC order since the underlying conduct has to be qualified criminal offence; No specific mechanism for managing, and when nece disposing of, property frozen, seized or confiscated ir context of MLA.
+39.Extradition С There is no explicit obligation to provide assistance in a ti 40.
+Other forms of way, except for FIU-to-FIU cooperation. international cooperation No reference has been made to the timeliness to be en- by the authorities when providing feedback to LC counterparts. • The wide range of exemptions from the confidentiality allow FIAU, officers, employees and agents to dis information received from foreign competent authorities,